Poland Is Not Yet Lost: Influence

 During the European Revolutions of 1848, "Poland Is Not Yet Lost" won favor throughout Europe as a revolutionary anthem.
-This led the Slovak poet Samo Tomášik to write the ethnic anthem, "Hej, Sloveni", based on the melody of the Polish national anthem.
-It was later adopted by the First Congress of the Pan-Slavic Movement in Prague as the Pan-Slavic Anthem.
+This led the Slovak poet Samo Tomášik to write the ethnic anthem, "Hej, Sloveni", based on the slowed melody of the Polish national anthem.
+It was later adopted by the Prague Slavic Congress as the Pan-Slavic Anthem.
 During the Second World War, a translation of this anthem became the national anthem of Yugoslavia, and later, Serbia and Montenegro.
-The similarity of the anthems sometimes caused confusion during these countries' football or volleyball matches.
+The similarity of the anthems sometimes confused these countries' football or volleyball matches.
 However, after the 2006 split between the two, neither Serbia nor Montenegro kept the song as its national anthem, instead choosing "Bože pravde" and "Oj, svijetla majska zoro" respectively.
-The Polish national anthem is also notable for influencing the lyrics of the Ukrainian anthem, "Shche ne vmerla Ukrayina" (Ukraine's glory has not yet perished).
+The Polish national anthem is also notable for influencing the lyrics of the national anthem of Ukraine.

-The line "Poland is not lost yet" has become proverbial in some languages.
-For example, in German, noch ist Polen nicht verloren is a common saying meaning "all is not lost".
+The line Poland is not yet lost has become proverbial in some languages.
+For example, in German, noch ist Polen nicht verloren is a common saying meaning all is not lost'.
+In Swedish, the similar phrase än är inte Polen förlorat is also used in the same context.